CIRS Mold Toxicity Treatment in Chevy Chase, VA

 Mold is a fungus that thrives in wet environments, such as under tiles, wood floors, and ceilings, pipes, and roofs.
 While several types of mold exist, some are more hazardous than others, and some individuals may be allergic or sensitive to mycotoxins, the toxins that mold naturally produces.
 Exposure to excessive amounts of mold, or the types of mold that trigger health problems, can lead to mold toxicity and even CIRS - Chronic Inflammatory Response Syndrome.
 This acute and chronic systemic inflammatory response syndrome is typically acquired after exposure to mold or other producers of biotoxins, usually from damaged water buildings.

 If you believe that you're suffering from mold toxicity or mold illness, it can seem like the world is folding in on you.
 No matter what you do, your symptoms persist, lowering your quality of life and eliminating your peace of mind.
-Fortunately, there is reason to be hopeful: Proactive Wellness Centers now offers a research-backed, highly effective mold illness poisoning treatment in Chevy Chase, MD for men and women just like yourself and your children as well if they have been impacted.
+Fortunately, there is reason to be hopeful: Proactive Wellness Centers now offers a research-backed, highly effective mold illness poisoning treatment in Chevy Chase, VA for men and women just like yourself and your children as well if they have been impacted.

 Understanding